Yoga for Wrist Pain Relief

 Keep Elbows Soft

-Furthermore, a micro-bend in elbows prevents joint stress.
+A gentle micro-bend in the elbows helps prevent joint stress.

 Props for Comfort